maxxies/Trees-Counting/README.md

 ## Deployed Model
 The best model was deployed on the Hugging Face Spaces platform and Streamlit for inference.
-The deployed model can be accessed via the following link: [click here](https://huggingface.co/spaces/Mawube/tree-counter).
+The deployed model can be accessed via the following link: [Click here](https://huggingface.co/spaces/Mawube/tree-counter).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.